Kerala travel tips from an insider

 If you’re travelling to Kerala to help you get the most out of your holiday, we’ve compiled a list of insider tips that’ll help keep your trip authentic and local.

+The first of our Kerala travel tips is where to go.
 No two of Kerala’s cities are created equal – each one offers a very distinct essence.
-If you’re looking for an authentic experience that will take you off-the-beaten-track, there are plenty of lesser-known pockets where local roots run deep.
+If you’re looking for an authentic experience that will take you off the beaten track, there are plenty of lesser-known pockets where local roots run deep.

 Endlessly green and paved with tea plantations, Munnar is tucked up in the Western Ghats.
 Sipping tea straight from the source is the obvious, unmissable activity here, but hikes and cycle trips around the sometimes-steep hills offer first-hand views of the natural landscape.